alkanes chemical properties

 Explaining electrolysis

 electrolysis of sodium bromide The cell or battery releases electrons from the negative terminal and these electrons travel to the cathode.
-However once there the positively charged sodium ions pick them off and are reduced.
+However once there the positively charged sodium ions pick them off and are they reduced according to the equation below:

 Na+(l) + e Na(l)